 “If I told you there’s no need to bite my head off” she says, “you should not take that to mean you might still consider it.”
 The biting off of heads, she says, is also an action not in alignment with the company’s mission or vision.

 The three-person committee investigating the incident is expected to report back next week.
-A 12-person committee appointed to look into what to do with the re-invented wheel says will need at least two years.
+The 12-person committee appointed to look into what to do with the re-invented wheel, says Lansing, will need at least two years.